 Both studs and dams should be up to date with their vaccinates before they are bred.
 If the breeding is done via stud service, usually stud and dam owners will not allow their dogs to participate in the service until a vet has verified that the dog is fully vaccinated and in good health.
 This way, they cannot pass certain diseases or viruses to each other or the litter.

 It is best not to vaccinate your dog too close to coitus as vaccines can cause your dog to feel slightly unwell and lethargic for a few days.
 Coitus is tiring and both dogs will need as much energy as possible.
-Research also suggests that vaccinating too close to pregnancy can prevent the foetus(es) from inheriting some of the dam’s own natural immunity that she gets from regular exposure to the environment, which limits their immunity.
+Research also suggests that vaccinating too close to pregnancy can prevent the fetuses from inheriting some of the dam’s own natural immunity that she gets from regular exposure to the environment, which limits their immunity.

 If somehow your unvaccinated female dog slips under the radar and becomes pregnant, seek advice from a vet.
 If you are advised to go ahead with a vaccine, consider the stage at which it is administered.
 The fourth week of pregnancy is when the pup(s) are most prone to damage and developmental defects, so it may be best to delay until later in the pregnancy.
 If you do go ahead with the vaccine, be sure to make sure that whoever is caring for the puppies is aware that the mother was vaccinated with puppies in-utero.
 Their eighth-week vaccines may have to be pushed back to avoid their immunity being compromised.

 If your female dog had all her primary vaccinations and has had regular boosters up until a year or two before she conceived, then discuss this with your vet.
 Her immunity may still be strong enough to see her and her litter through the pregnancy and the initial period after birth.
-In this case you can wait until after the litter of puppies has been delivered and weaned before giving her a booster.
+In this case, you can wait until after the litter of puppies has been delivered and weaned before giving her a booster.

 It is important to also consider the financial side of vaccination decisions.
 Many dog insurance companies will not pay out for certain treatment for your canine (pregnant or not) if she has not had her primary vaccinations and boosters up to date.
 Although the risk if small, if you decide to go against professional advice, you should consider what you will do in the event you have a very sick dog and no way to pay for her veterinary care.
-Check the fine print on your pet insurance contract and insure that you have a way to look after your dog, whatever the outcome.
+Check the fine print on your pet insurance contract and ensure that you have a way to look after your dog, whatever the outcome.